osanseviero/hackerllama/index.md

 ### Courses

 * Machine Learning for economists (Mexico City, 2018)
-  * Taught a small group economist Machine Learning basics and how to apply it for practical economy problem.
+  * Taught a small group of economists Machine Learning basics and how to apply it for practical economy problem.
   * **Topics:** Machine Learning, linear regression, classification, regularization, how to evaluate learning algorithms, deep learning, clustering, reinforcement learning, and recurrent neural networks.
 * Practical Deep Learning (Mexico City, 2018)
   * Gave a three months course at the ITESM (Tecnológico de Monterrey) to CS students about practical Deep Learning.